 Our Open Stages programme embraces and celebrates amateur theatre, re-forging its bond with the world of professional theatre.

 We collaborate with 100 amateur theatre companies from all over the UK, who produce their own Shakespeare or Shakespeare-inspired productions, performing everywhere from village halls and castles to pubs and forests, even a graveyard, a cathedral and a derelict swimming pool.
-The project involves over 3000 individuals from all walks of life coming together to take part in workshops, training and mentoring with professionals from the RSC and beyond.
+The project involves more than 3,000 people from all walks of life coming together to take part in workshops, training and mentoring with professionals from the RSC and beyond.

 Our Partner Theatres

-Open Stages is a collaboration between the RSC and six partner theatres across the UK.
+Open Stages is a collaboration with six partner theatres across the UK.